Swiss stocks - Factors to watch on Nov. 9

-ZURICH/BERLIN, Nov 9 (Reuters) - Here are some of the main factors that may affect Swiss stocks on Friday:
+ZURICH/BERLIN, Nov 9 (Reuters) - The Swiss blue-chip SMI was seen opening 0.3 percent lower at 9,065 points on Friday, according to premarket indications by bank Julius Baer .
+Here are some of the main factors that may affect Swiss stocks:

 Novartis NOVN.S said on Thursday its Sandoz division was recalling one lot of losartan tablets after finding traces of a probable carcinogen in the blood pressure drug.